HGhurbani/engineer_management_system/README.md

     * Define weekly and official holidays (including programmed Saudi official holidays).
 * **PDF Support**:
     * Generate and export detailed PDF reports for projects, attendance records, and meeting minutes.
+    * Images in generated reports are fetched and resized up to 1024px to handle large photos without running out of memory.

 ## Technologies Used